MileHacker Logo

 Essential Documents

-• Passport: Valid for at least six months beyond your departure, with two blank pages.
+• Passport: Valid for a minimum of six months beyond your departure, with two blank pages.

 • Photographs: Recent passport-sized color photographs (check dimensions).